ccogs/kaycog.github.io/_posts/2020-07-07-group-case-study.md

 4. Work as a team, not as an individual.

-This article was initially publish on [Medium]https://medium.com/the-kickstarter/standing-out-in-a-group-case-study-interview-ea10c935e419).
+This article was initially published on [Medium](https://medium.com/the-kickstarter/standing-out-in-a-group-case-study-interview-ea10c935e419).